Leyrer-PNP/domino-c-api-samples/samples/admin/ADMINReqDeleteInNAB/readme.txt

 The command line of ADMINReqDeleteInNAB is  -

-    ADMINReqDeleteInNAB  <server name> <database filename> <" "/"ext">
+    ADMINReqDeleteInNAB  <server name> <database filename>

 where:

     <server name> is the name of a server where the database
                          resides.

-    <database filename> is the filename of the Domino database.
+    <database filename> is the filename of the Domino database.The database

-	<" "/"ext"> Give " " for testing ADMINReqDeleteInNAB and "ext" for testing
+                         is Adminstartion request database "admin4.nsf"
-	            ADMINReqDeleteInNABExt
+                         which captures the "Delete in Address Book" request.